 Don't Trip Yourself up While Buying your Home

-Many new homebuyers make the mistake of rushing out to buy new things for their home soon after the seller accepts their offer and the lender approves the loan.
-There still remain a few major hurdles to jump before closing.
-Here are some actions to refrain from during the home buying process to be sure your transaction goes well.
+Some new homebuyers make the mistake of rushing out to buy things to fill their home soon after the seller accepts their offer and the lender approves their loan.
+Until closing, there are still some hoops to jump through.
+Below you'll find a list of things to avoid during this critical time of your home purchase.

-Don't go on a career search.
-Lending Institutions look for a consistent job history on your application forms.
-Getting a new job may not compromise your ability to qualify for a mortgage loan - particularly if you are getting a better salary.
-However, if you switch careers before you qualify, your loan process could fail or be bogged down.
+Don't go on a job search.
+Lenders feel comfortable seeing a consistent career history on your application.
+Getting a new job may not jeopardize your ability to qualify for a loan - particularly if you are getting a bigger paycheck.
+However, if you switch careers before approval, your process could fail or be slowed down.

 Looking to Buy?

 Are you looking to buy a house?
 Let us help you.
 Just fill out as much of the information below that you want and we'll get right back to you, with no obligation to you.
 We guarantee your privacy.